Piyush Gupta: Career

+In 2024, he announced on August 7 that he would step down from his role on March 28, 2025.
+Tan Su Shan was appointed deputy CEO with immediate effect and will succeed him.

 Personal life

 Gupta enjoys reading and bird watching.
 He plays golf and badminton, and does crosswords.
 He is an ambassador for CanKids India, a non-governmental organisation that supports victims of childhood cancer.
 His wife, Ruchira, is a physiotherapist.

 A long-time permanent resident of Singapore, Gupta was naturalized as a Singapore citizen in 2009.
 Gupta also possesses an Overseas Citizenship of India, a form of permanent residency for former citizens of India.